 It provides a view of the valley which this loop trail descends into and finally comes back from the north to ascend back up to the overlook.
 If you look closely at the top left image you can see the old forest service rd section of the trail continuing right below the first ridge on the right and proceeding in a north easterly direction.

-The trail arrives at Way Station #4 at approximately the 1 mile mark measured from the parking lot located at Cool Springs Overlook.
+The trail arrives at Way Station #4 at the 0.8 mile mark measured from the parking lot located at Cool Springs Overlook.

 There are 5 way stations marking the trail system of Fort Mountain State Park located in the Valley and Mid-Ridge.
 Way Stations #1 and #2 are located to the west of the State Park.
 Way Station #3 is located to the north of the State Park.
 And Way Stations #4 and #5 are located to the east of the State Park.